Using Currency Correlation For Better Trading

 What is currency correlation, and why is it important?

 Every single currency is related to other currencies because currencies are priced in pairs.
-On the other hand currency pairs also have correlation with each other.
+On the other hand currency pairs also have "correlation" with each other.
 No single Forex pair trades completely independently from all others, because of the interdependence of various world economies.
 How one "currency pair" moves in relation to any other "currency pair" is identified as the correlation between those two pairs.
-While trading Forex, it is very important to understand and keep track of currency correlations, especially if trading with multiple currency pairs.
+While trading Forex, it is very important to understand and keep track of currency correlations, especially if we trade with multiple currency pairs.

 Understanding currency correlation is a must for trading with multiple Forex pairs.
 It could be interesting to see how the correlation values change over the time.
 For this, please check Currency Correlation Tables to see if there has been any abnormal changes in the average correlation coefficients recently.
 The tables give a comparison of the values of past one week and the average of the past one year.